naddison36/node-imports/README.md

 `import {BigNumber} from 'bignumber.js'`

-Reterting the bidnumber.js type definition file change back to `export = BigNumber;` and using the above import in [index.ts](./index.ts) results in TypeScript error:
+Reverting the bidnumber.js type definition file change back to `export = BigNumber;` and using the above import in [index.ts](./index.ts) results in TypeScript error:
 ```
 Error:(6, 31) TS2686:'BigNumber' refers to a UMD global, but the current file is a module.
 Consider adding an import instead.
 ```